 Learn how to make juicy, tender, delicious baked chicken breasts with this simple 5-step method.

-- To brine your chicken breasts, fill a large bowl with 1 quart of warm water and 1/4 cup kosher salt.
+- Brine the chicken.
+(Check the label of your chicken breasts.
+If they have already been pre-brined in a sodium solution, please skip this step.)
+Fill a large bowl with 1 quart of warm water and 1/4 cup kosher salt.
 Stir to combine until most of the salt is absorbed.
-Add the chicken breasts and let them sit in the mixture to brine for 15 minutes.
-Or you can also also cover the bowl and refrigerate for up to 6 hours.
-Remove the chicken breasts from the brine, rinse them with cold water, then pat them dry with some paper towels.
-(However, if the chicken breasts you purchased have already been pre-brined in a sodium solution, skip this step.)
+Add the chicken breasts and let them sit in the mixture to brine for 15 minutes, or you can also also cover the bowl and refrigerate for up to 6 hours.
+Remove the chicken breasts from the brine, rinse them with cold water, then pat them dry with paper towels.

-- Bake for 15-18* minutes, or until the chicken is cooked through and no longer pink.
-I recommend using a cooking thermometer to know exactly when it is fully cooked; in the thickest part of the breast, it should be 165°F. (Or, if you want the chicken to be a little bit browned and crispier on top, you can turn the broiler on high for the final 3-5 minutes and broil the chicken until it is cooked through and golden on top.
-Keep a close eye on the chicken so that it does not overcook and/or burn.)
+- Bake.
+Bake for 15-18* minutes, or until the chicken is cooked through and no longer pink.
+Cooking time will depend on the thickness of the chicken breasts, so I recommend using a cooking thermometer to know exactly when the chicken is fully cooked.
+The thickest part of the breast should measure 165°F. (If you want the chicken to be a little bit browned and crispier on top, you can turn the broiler on high for the final 3-5 minutes of the cooking time and broil the chicken until it is cooked through and golden on top.
+Keep a close eye on the chicken, however, so that it does not overcook and/or burn.)

-- Once the chicken is cooked, remove the pan from the oven, transfer the chicken to a clean plate, and loosely tent the plate with aluminum foil.
+- Rest the chicken.
+Once the chicken is cooked, remove the pan from the oven, transfer the chicken to a clean plate, and loosely tent the plate with aluminum foil.
 Let the chicken rest for at least 5-10 minutes.

-- Serve warm.
-Or, refrigerate in a sealed container for up to 3 days, or freeze for up to 3 months.
+Storage instructions: Cooked chicken can be stored in a sealed container and refrigerated for up to 3 days or frozen for up to 3 months.